cyclejs/cyclejs/dom/README.md

 #### Arguments:

 - `effect: Function` a callback function that takes a string of rendered HTML as input and should run a side effect, returning nothing.
-- `options: HTMLDriverOptions` an object with one optional field: `transposition: boolean` enables/disables transposition of inner streams in the virtual DOM tree.
+- `options: HTMLDriverOptions` an object with one optional property: `transposition: boolean` enables/disables transposition of inner streams in the virtual DOM tree.

 #### Return: